colemanator/arcturus/README.md

 ## contributing
 If you would like to contrubite please let me know or just createa PR this project is still in it's early stages.
+For Direction please see the roadmap section below.

+* Use git-flow

 ## Roadmap